steqeq/0000/README.md

 All users of the ROCm v5.2.1 release and below are encouraged to upgrade.
 Refer to https://docs.amd.com for all documentation associated with this release.

+## All Components
+### End of Life Announcement
+ROCm 5.2.3 will be the last release to support Ubuntu 18.04.
+Future releases of ROCm will not provide prebuilt packages for Ubuntu 18.04.

 ## HIP and Other Runtimes

 ### HIP Runtime